-- If your cluster uses ssh instead of rsh, make sure that every node can connect to any other node via ssh without a password.
-Look into your system manuals for details. - If your cluster uses ssh instead of rsh, add the -r ssh option to the mpdboot invocation string.
+If your cluster uses ssh instead of rsh, make sure that every node can connect to any other node via ssh without a password.
+For details of the ssh setup, look into your system manuals.

+If your cluster uses ssh instead of rsh, add the -r ssh option to the mpdboot invocation string.

-3. Selecting a Network Fabric
+3. Selecting a Network Fabric or Device

-The Intel MPI Library dynamically selects different fabrics for communication between MPI processes.
+The Intel® MPI Library provides multiple, dynamically-selectable MPI devices to support different communication channels between MPI processes.

-To select specific fabric combination, set the I_MPI_DEVICE environment variable to one of the following values:
+To select MPI devices, set the I\MPI\DEVICE environment variable to one of the following values:

-I_MPI_DEVICE values Supported fabric sock TCP/Ethernet/sockets shm Shared memory only (no sockets) ssm TCP + shared memory (for SMP clusters connected via Ethernet) rdma[: <provider>]</provider> InfiniBand, Myrinet (via specified DAPL provider) rdssm[: <provider>]</provider> TCP + shared memory + DAPL (for SMP clusters connected via RDMA-capable fabrics)
+I_MPI_DEVICE values Supported fabric sock TCP/Ethernet/sockets shm Shared memory only (no sockets) ssm TCP + shared memory (for SMP clusters connected via Ethernet) rdma[: <provider>]</provider> InfiniBand, Myrinet, etc. (via specified DAPL provider) rdssm[: <provider>]</provider> TCP + shared memory + DAPL (for SMP clusters connected via RDMA-capable fabrics)

 Ensure that the selected fabric is available.
-For example, use shm only when all the processes can communicate with each other via shared memory.
-Use rdma only when all processes can communicate with each other via a single DAPL provider.
+For example, use the shm device only when all the processes can communicate with each other via shared memory.
+Likewise, use the rdma device only when all processes can communicate with each other via a single DAPL provider.